Haiwei1027/NullPointer/NullPointer/Dev plan.md

 # Game idea
 ---
 You are a cursor, your human is using the computer, and tries to access the dark web through a dodgy link.
 You, the cursor, gets teleported through the link down into a fantasy, top-down town.
 You now have to make your way through the dark web, teleporting back through the correct hyperlinks to return back to your computer.
-You can find and collect bitcoins as currency.
+You can find and collect #bitcoin as currency.
 Characters in the game are reference to real life malwares.
 ## Interactable Characters:
 - #Loveletter > if you get kidnapped by them you have to give them #bitcoin to free yourself